 What Causes Emotional Baggage?

-- If a close friend betrays you, you may end up having mistrust issues.
+- If a close friend or someone you love betrays you, you may end up having serious trust issues

 As a counsellor, I see that often this last trigger is the most common cause of emotional baggage.